 Manage the flow of traffic

-If a line forms outside, people should be staggered at least 6 feet apart.
+If a line forms outside, people should be staggered 6’ apart.
 Consider signage or markers to this effect.
 Have an assistant manage physical distancing outside the home and for people registering.
-While a showing is in progress, place a sign on the door to indicate that and ask other guests to wait in a queue or in their cars.
+While a showing is in progress, place a sign on the door to indicate that and ask other guests to wait in a queue or their cars.

 Sanitize hands before and after